 Project Overview x

-HDL assisted the Western Federal Lands Highway Division (WFLHD) of the Federal Highway Administration with an Environmental Assessment for the extension of Anton Larsen Bay Road.
-The project was developed in cooperation with the Native Village of Ouzinkie and proposed to extend the road approximately two miles to a new road and boat launch and float/docking facility at the mouth of Anton Larsen Bay.
+HDL collaborated with the Western Federal Lands Highway Division (WFLHD) of the Federal Highway Administration to conduct an Environmental Assessment for the Anton Larsen Bay Road extension project.
+The initiative was developed in partnership with the Native Village of Ouzinkie and aimed to extend the road by approximately two miles to a new boat launch and float/docking facility at the mouth of Anton Larsen Bay.

-There is no road connection between the City of Kodiak and the outlying communities of Ouzinkie and Port Lions.
-Transportation options available to travelers between these communities include the Alaska Marine Highway System (AMHS), commercial and general aviation, and commercial and private boats, residents prefer the more cost-effective, convenient, and safe option of traveling by skiffs through the bay and vehicles on the road.
+Currently, there is no direct road connection between the City of Kodiak and the neighboring communities of Ouzinkie and Port Lions.
+While there are transportation options such as the Alaska Marine Highway System, commercial and general aviation, and commercial and private boats, residents prefer the more cost-effective, convenient, and safe option of traveling by skiffs through the bay and vehicles on the road.